 12) In the methods, p21.
 In the abstract/intro, the method is describes as a supervised PLS/DA approach, but on p21 it appears to be cluster to partitioning around centroids, with majority voting.
 Please describe the approach clearly and consistently.

-I don’t know what it refers to as I cant find the latest submission, the p number does not correspond, can you expand and just clarify?
-We DO NOT have to address all the comments.
+In the revised version of the manuscript we have added additional details regarding the development of DIABLO, which extends sparse Generalised Canonical Correlation Analysis.
+We believe the confusion from the reviewer may come from the fact that multiple-types of prediction distances can be used in DIABLO such as centroids, max distance, and Mahalanobis distance.
+Please see lines 347-383 for a general description of the sGCCA algorithm, lines 386-397 for the classification implementation and lines 399-417 for the implementation for the different types of error rate that can be computed.

 13) is the analysis effective by the number of variables.
 For example if dataset A has several thousand variables and dataset B has less than 50, would this impact the analysis?

-The difference in the number of variables in each dataset does not impact the analysis as each dataset is summarised by its own set of latent components, so that components across data sets are maximally correlated.
-In addition, like in any PLS-based method, each variable is centered and scaled by default in the algorithm.
+The difference in the number of variables in each dataset should not impact the analysis as each dataset is summarised by its own set of latent components, so that components across data sets are maximally correlated, irrespective of how many variables there are in each dataset.
+This makes DIABLO a much more attractive solution than a concatenation method, where datasets than include a large number of variables tend to be more ‘favoured’ in the molecular signature compared to smaller data sets.

 14) p25, The de-duplication effort in GSEA is important and should be clear to users, If a more stringent assignment were used, would this impact results?